racket/racket/racket/src/README.txt

  Normally, this mode should not be used outside of debugging Racket itself.

+--enable-sofind=<conv>

+ Reports the symbol form of <conv> from `(system-type 'so-find)` and adds "-<conv>" to the result of `(system-type 'platform)`.
+The intent is primarily to affect platform-specific package dependencies and the way that native shared objects (i.e., "foreign libraries" from the Racket perspective) are located at run time.

 --enable-natipkg

- Adds "-natipkg" to the result of `system-library-subpath`.
-The intent is primarily to effect platform-specific package dependencies, perhaps causing the "racket-x86_64-linux-natipkg-3" dependency of the "racket-lib" package to be activated, for example.
+ Reports `'natipkg` from `(system-type 'so-find)` and adds "-natipkg" to the result of `(system-type 'platform)`.
+The intent is primarily to affect platform-specific package dependencies, perhaps causing the "racket-x86_64-linux-natipkg-3" dependency of the "racket-lib" package to be activated, for example.
+Implies `--enable-missingpkgs`.

 --enable-nonatipkg

- Adds "-nonatipkg" to the result of `system-library-subpath`.
+ Reports `no'natipkg` from `(system-type 'so-find)` and adds "-nonatipkg" to the result of `(system-type 'platform)`.
 Like `--enable-natipkg`, the intent is to affect package dependencies, perhaps causing the "racket-x86_64-macosx-3" dependency of the "racket-lib" package to *not* be activated, for example.
+Implies `--disable-missingpkgs`.

 --enable-xonx